agenticshift/agenticshift.github.io/content/posts/ai/gen_ai_frameworks.md

 - Smaller ecosystem compared to LangChain
 **Best For:** Applications requiring integration with diverse data sources and private data

-### 3. LangGraph
+### 3. Spring AI
-LangGraph delivers a comprehensive toolset for building complex multi-agent systems.
+Spring AI provides Spring-friendly abstractions and APIs for developing AI applications, integrating seamlessly with the Spring ecosystem.
 **Strengths:**
+- Excellent integration with Spring Boot and other Spring projects
-- Superior for multi-agent orchestration
+- Portable service abstractions for cloud and on-premises
-- Flexible graph-based workflows
-- Better control over agent interactions **Weaknesses:**
-- Newer framework (launched 2024)
-- Steeper learning curve
-- Smaller community
-**Best For:** Complex multi-agent systems and sophisticated AI workflows
+- Enterprise-grade security and observability features **Weaknesses:**
+- Limited to Java and the Spring ecosystem
+- Smaller community and ecosystem compared to Python-based frameworks **Best For:** Enterprise Java/Spring Boot projects requiring AI capabilities

-### 4. Haystack
+### 4. LangChain4j
-Haystack streamlines RAG pipelines for production-ready AI applications.
+LangChain4j is a Java-native framework for building LLM applications, designed for the JVM ecosystem.
 **Strengths:**
-- Production-focused
-- Strong search and retrieval capabilities
+- Pure Java implementation, no Spring dependency
+- Lightweight and fast, suitable for JVM polyglot applications
-- Good integration with vector databases **Weaknesses:**
+- Easy integration with existing Java projects **Weaknesses:**
-- More specialized than general-purpose frameworks
-- Less flexible for non-RAG use cases
-**Best For:** Production-ready search and retrieval applications
+- Smaller ecosystem and community
+- Less comprehensive feature set compared to LangChain **Best For:** Java developers looking for a lightweight, flexible LLM framework

 ### 5. AutoGen (Microsoft)
 AutoGen facilitates the creation of AI-powered applications by automating the generation of code, models, and processes needed for complex workflows, particularly effective at automating the process of generating AI agents.